markd2/MoreOfTheSame/Yahtzee/apple2/dev-notes.md

 * `SHANCE` - the *Chance* score, sum of all five dice
 * `D` - current dice face when walking `DICE`  **1-based**
 * `H2` `H3` `HS` `HY` - "Has" flags (zero or one) - has...
 2 (of the same face), 3 (of the same face) straight (short or long), or yahtzee.

+Line Input (subroutine at 6000) uses this to do its work and to communicate back to the main loop.  `IR` is how it tells the game loop that something interesting happened that it should take care of.

+* `X$` - scratch input string
+* `IR` - Input Result.
+1 - re-roll.
+2 - keepies have been updated.
+3 - user wants to score things